36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Honolulu is the largest city in Hawaii and undoubtedly the one with the most going on.
-These are the best things to do in Honolulu for first-time visitors – including cultural sights and more!
+These are the best things to do in Honolulu for first-time visitors – including Honolulu cultural experiences, top Honolulu sights, and more!

 Are you planning your trip to Honolulu last minute?